Friday Fact: Response Connector Do Not Perform A Schema Validation At Runtime: Workaround!

 If that turns out to be true, the message will be sent in full.

-But if the message does not contain the properties we defined on our expression, we will be notified of that.
+But if the message does not contain the properties we defined in our expression, we will be notified.

-That will work for all the properties we have defined in our expression, creating a validation of the response in this way.
+That will work for all the properties we have defined in our expression, thereby validating the response in this way.

 On the other hand, if you still want to receive the output but with the error message following it, you can use this other expression, which will help you achieve just that.